ruthlee/frankenpoems/README.md

 If you have installation issues ack gah let me know :)

 ## Usage
-In the terminal, go to your python interpreter (for me I just type `python3`).
+In the terminal, go to your python interpreter (for me I just type `python`).
 Then:

 ```python
 import frankenpoem as f